 Films

 These are a selection of film and video works I made from 1975 through 2002.
 It’s not a comprehensive list.
-At the time, I showed films in NYC art-film showplaces such as the Millennium Film Workshop, The Center for Living Cinema, and the Anthology Film Archives, as well as in clubs and people’s living rooms.
+At the time, I showed in art-film showplaces such as the Millennium Film Workshop, The Center for Living Cinema, and the Anthology Film Archives, as well as in clubs and lofts.
 I also toured colleges and art theaters around the country.
-In 1980, I showed Just Sprouts as well as an early cut of Concern for the City at the now-notorious Times Square Show in NYC.
+In 1980, I showed Just Sprouts as well as an early cut of Concern for the City at the now-famous Times Square Show in NYC.
 Several of the films are represented in the Museum of Modern Art’s permanent collection.
-Included in this list is a feature-length documentary I made with my wife, Hali Lee.
+Included in this list is Prom Night in Kansas City, a feature-length documentary I made with my wife, Hali Lee, in 2002.

 Prom Night in Kansas City (58 min, color, sound, 2002)

-To usher in the new millennium, my wife Hali Lee and I embarked on a documentary feature called Prom Night in Kansas City.
-We were a two-person crew, with myself on camera and Hali holding the microphone, both of us sharing the work of directing and producing.
-We had to discard most of the video we shot in the first two years, so most of the film is shot in the year 2000.
-At first, we aimed for pure cinema-verité.
-Later in the editing process, when that didn’t seem to be working, we added a story that represented Hali’s ambivalent point of view: she had grown up in Kansas City watching the prom kids come out every spring, had enjoyed the pageantry but wondered what the point was.
+At the dawn of the new millennium, my wife Hali Lee and I began filming a documentary feature about a remarkably diverse set of high school kids getting ready for that vexatious annual ritual called prom.
+We were a two-person crew, with myself on camera and Hali on sound, sharing the work of directing and producing.
+At first, we edited for storytelling in the pure cinema-verité mode.
+Later, we added a voiceover that represented Hali’s ambivalent point of view: she had grown up in Kansas City watching the prom kids come out every spring and had enjoyed the pageantry but wondered what the point was.
 Prom Night premiered in New York at Lincoln Center, as part of the Independent Feature Project, and in Los Angeles at the 2002 AFI Film Festival.

 “Strikes an audience chord of collective nostalgia.” --Variety